Namor: 1930s, 1940s, and 1950s

-Silver Age
+1960s

 Namor returned in Fantastic Four #4 (May 1962), where a member of the titular superhero team, Johnny Storm, the new Human Torch, discovers him living as an amnesiac homeless man in the Bowery section of Manhattan.
 Storm helps him recover his memory, and Namor immediately returns to his undersea kingdom—later identified as Atlantis in Fantastic Four Annual #1 (June 1963).
 Finding it destroyed from nuclear testing, Namor assumes his people are scattered and that he will never find them.
 He again becomes an antihero during this period, as two elements – a thirst for vengeance and a quest for identity – would dominate the Sub-Mariner stories of the 1960s.
 He was both a villain and a hero – striking against the human race who destroyed his home, but showing a great deal of noblesse oblige to individuals.

-Initially, Namor variously finds himself allied with the supervillains Doctor Doom and Magneto, but his royal nobility and stubborn independent streak make these alliances-of-convenience short-lived.
+In X-Men #6 (July 1964), X-Men leader Professor X and antagonist Magneto each suspect Namor is a mutant and make efforts to recruit him.
 Namor's revival was a hit with readers, but Marvel could not give him his own title due to publication and distribution restrictions that would not be lifted until 1968.
 Instead, Namor was given numerous guest-appearances – including in Daredevil #7 (April 1965), a rare superhero story drawn by comics great Wally Wood – and a starring feature in the split-title comic Tales to Astonish (beginning issue #70, Aug.
 1965).
 By now, during a period fans and historians call the Silver Age of Comic Books, he is more authoritative, arrogant and solemn than the impetuous youthful character of the 1940s and mid-1950s, speaking in neo-Shakespearean dialogue rather than the more colloquial speech of his youth, often shouting his battle cry, "Imperius Rex!".
+The character was spun off into his own title, Sub-Mariner, in 1968.
+The super-villain Tiger Shark was introduced in issue #5 (September 1968) by writer Roy Thomas and artist John Buscema and the super-hero Stingray in issue #19 (November 1969) by Thomas and Bill Everett.
+The Avengers #71 (December 1969) establishes that Namor was part of the Invaders, a retcon of his 1940s appearances that presents him as a member of a team of heroes who fought alongside the Allies of World War II, along with Captain America, Bucky Barnes, and the original Human Torch.